A West Wing Special to Benefit When We All Vote: Act breaks

 The act breaks within the show featured several guest appearances to encourage voter turnout in the 2020 United States elections.
-Co-founder of When We All Vote Michelle Obama appeared in the first act break, rallying general voter turnout and asking for voters to tell their friends and family to vote.
+Co-founder of When We All Vote and former First Lady of the United States Michelle Obama appeared in the first act break, rallying general voter turnout and asking for voters to tell their friends and family to vote.
 The tone of the act breaks were then set by Rob Lowe and Allison Janney, who said the priorities were to "clear up some confusion, provide some information, and who knows, possibly some inspiration."

-Dulé Hill and Elisabeth Moss encouraged people between the ages of 18–24 (a demographic that has a low voter turnout) to vote, arguing that their future and prosperity depended on the outcome of the election.
+Dulé Hill and Elisabeth Moss encouraged people between the ages of 18 and 24 (a demographic that has a low voter turnout) to vote, arguing that their future and prosperity depended on the outcome of the election.
 Moss played Zoey Bartlet on the show but the character did not make an appearance in the episode.

-Samuel L. Jackson also made an appearance, emphasizing that Americans should be better than some of the rhetoric being used at the time, such as antiscience attitudes during the COVID-19 pandemic and prejudice towards African-Americans.
+Samuel L. Jackson also appeared, emphasizing that Americans should be better than some of the rhetoric being used at the time, such as antiscience attitudes during the COVID-19 pandemic and prejudice towards African Americans.
 While he conceded that The West Wing is an "unattainable TV fantasy", Jackson questioned why this had to be the case and added that American politics should still be above hate.
-Jackson argued at the end that voting in that election was a way to show opposition to this hate.
+Jackson argued at the end that voting in the 2020 elections was a way to show opposition to this hate.

 Bradley Whitford talked about the logistics of voting with Marlee Matlin, who played Joey Lucas on the show (her character did not make an appearance in the episode).
 To "clarify misconceptions about voting", they expressed that while the process may seem confusing, or open to fraud, that voting should be easy and that there are ways to get questions about voting answered.